OzgeAygul/grad-final/README.md

 - Our tradeoff visualization dynamically updates as users scroll, providing an engaging narrative experience.

 We invite you to explore the website, interact with the data, and learn about the power of optimization in university settings.
+## References

+- For the narrative storytelling and interactive components, Idyll was utilized.
+More information can be found in their [documentation](https://idyll-lang.org/docs/components).
+- The website's structure was inspired by and based upon the template provided by Megan Vo's [Stacked Scrolling Tutorial](https://github.com/megan-vo/stacked-scrolling-tutorial).

 ## Acknowledgements